New Eating Disorder Specific Medicare Benefits Schedule (MBS) Item Numbers

 - up to 20 dietetic services with an Accredited Practising Dietitian (in a 12 month period).

-- Evidence-based treatments that have been approved for use by practitioners delivering psychological treatment in this context are:
+What are the evidence-based treatments approved for use by practitioners delivering psychological treatment under an EDP?

 - Family Based Treatment (FBT) for Eating Disorders